minakamoto/pcshscr2023/docs/webapp/teachers/3rd.md

 Also, make sure that the default error screen (`Unmatched Route`) is displayed when you tap `Sakura-tei`.
 <img src="../../static/img/3rd/docs/default_unmatched_route_screen.png" alt="Updated Splash Screen" width="300">

-After the error screen is displayed, swipe left to return to the Home screen where `Sakura-tei` is displayed.
+After the error screen is displayed, swipe right(swipe from the left edge to the right) to return to the Home screen where `Sakura-tei` is displayed.

 Create the `dish-delight/mobile/app/stores/[storeId]/index.tsx` file and replace its contents with the following code: